This creamy, sweet Strawberry Piña Colada smoothie blends coconut, pineapple, and strawberries for a fun twist on the classic. (No alcohol.)

 Strawberry Piña Colada Tips

-• Pack frozen fruit into the measuring cup for the correct amount.
+• Pack the frozen fruit into the measuring cup for the right amount.

 • Use a strong blender for a thick smoothie.
-Frozen ingredients need time to blend smoothly, while weaker blenders may have problems.
+Frozen fruit and ice need time to blend smoothly.
+Weaker blenders may have problems.

 Strawberry Piña Colada smoothies.